 Resources regarding sexual misconduct

 IIT offers students a variety of personal resources for dealing with instances of sexual misconduct.
 On-campus assistance is available from several offices.
 Counseling and health-related concerns are addressed by the Student Health and Wellness Center.
-Legal resources for students can be sought out from the Office of the Dean of Students.
+Legal resources for students can be sought out from the Office of Student Affairs.
 The Office of Residence and Greek Life has staff available 24 hours a day, 365 days to assist students in crisis.
 The Office of Campus Life offers services and assistance for victims of sexual misconduct through a coordinator who works directly on women’s services.